nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/hw_requirements.rst

 Reference Matter memory layouts
 *******************************

-The following sections show how the :ref:`Matter stack architecture in the nRF Connect SDK <ug_matter_overview_architecture_integration_stack>` translates to actual memory maps for each of the available :ref:`ug_matter_overview_architecture_integration_designs`.
+The following tabs show how the :ref:`Matter stack architecture in the nRF Connect SDK <ug_matter_overview_architecture_integration_stack>` translates to actual memory maps for each of the available :ref:`ug_matter_overview_architecture_integration_designs`.
 The memory values match `RAM and flash memory requirements`_ listed above.

-The following tabs show the memory maps for the development kits supported by the Matter protocol, including two memory maps for the :ref:`matter_weather_station_app`, which uses Nordic Thingy:53.
+Each tab shows the memory maps for the development kits supported by the Matter protocol, including two memory maps for the :ref:`matter_weather_station_app`, which uses Nordic Thingy:53.

+For more information about configuration of memory layouts in Matter, see :ref:`ug_matter_device_bootloader_partition_layout`.

 .. tabs::